 Striving to live the two great commandments.
 These are to “love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind” and to “love thy neighbor as thyself” (Matthew 22:37, 39).

-Keep the law of chastity, which means having no sexual activity except with those to whom they are legally and lawfully wedded according to God’s law.
+Keep the law of chastity, which means having sexual relations only with those to whom they are legally and lawfully wedded according to God’s law.

 Keep the law of consecration, which means dedicating their time, talents, and everything with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.